streamr-dev/core-frontend/app/src/docs/docsEditingGuide.md

 # Docs Editing Guide
-[MDX](https://github.com/mdx-js/mdx) is a React flavoured Markdown rendering library that is powering the Docs.
-MDX offers the best styling/functionality at the expense of being harder to edit than vanilla MD files.
+**Streamr welcomes all edits and contributions to the Streamr Docs.**

-Since the Docs now live inside the unified Platform App, contributing developers will need to know a little React, and test that their changes do not break the build by inspecting the page and make sure the project compiles normally.
-Please refer to the main readme of this project for details on how to compile the platform app.
-Docker is not required.
+The Streamr Docs are powered with [MDX](https://github.com/mdx-js/mdx).
+MDX is a format that allows for JSX inside markdown documents.
+The MDX files can be edited directly and new content can also be contributed to the docs as pure markdown -  ***a Streamr developer will make any necessary polish before merging the PR***.

 ### Folder organisation
-The Docs MDX content is held in `/src/docs/content`.
+The Docs MDX content files are held in `/src/docs/content`.
 This content is rendered inside the page components inside `/src/docs/components`.

 ### Styling
 Most of the styling rules can be found in the `DocsLayout` component.
 All Docs pages inherit from this components and its styles.

-### Headings & Tables
+### Headings, Lists & Tables
-Headings and tables use the native MD syntax.
+Headings, lists and tables use the native MD syntax.
 H1: Page title
 H2: Section title
 H3: Nested section title

-### Code snippets
+### Streamr code snippets
-For short inline text code snippets, the native MD implementation is fine.
-When working with longer code snippets we use the CodeSnippet component that uses react-syntax-highlighter under the hood.
-It is best to keep export the code snippets from `/src/docs/code/...` as the raw code can sometimes interfere with the markdown parser.
+For short inline text code snippets, the native MD implementation is suitable.
+When working with longer code snippets we use our CodeSnippet component that uses `react-syntax-highlighter` under the hood.
+It's best to export the code snippets from `/src/docs/code/...` as the raw code can sometimes interfere with the markdown parser.

 ```
 import CodeSnippet from '$shared/components/CodeSnippet'